awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-wfsx-volumes.md

 ## Step 8: Run a task and view the results<a name="wfsx-run-task"></a>

-Before running the task, verify that the status of your Amazon FSx for Windows File Server file system is **Available**\.
+Before running the task, verify that the status of your FSx for Windows File Server file system is **Available**\.
 After it is available, you can run a task using the task definition that you created\.
 The task starts out by creating containers that shuffle an HTML file between them using the file system\.
 After the shuffle, a web server serves the simple HTML page\.

 **Note**
 You might not be able to connect to the website from within a VPN\.